John Lundstram: Trabzonspor

+Loan to Hull City

 On 31 July 2025, Lundstram signed for Championship club Hull City on a season-long loan.
 He made his debut on 9 August, the opening day of the season, in a 0–0 away draw to Coventry City.
-He scored his first goal for the club on 20 September in the 3–1 home win against Southampton.
+He scored his first goal for the club on 20 September in a 3–1 home win against Southampton.

+Leicester City

+On 1 September 2026, Lundstram joined Leicester City on a two-year deal.

 International career

 Described as a strong tackling midfielder, Lundstram worked his way into the England U17 squad during the 2010–11 campaign after impressing in the Nordic Tournament.

 His first full season on the international stage saw him play a major part in the U17s' run to the semi-final of the European Championship in Serbia.
 UEFA described Lundstram as an "influential catalyst in launching attacking moves" and he was also named in the "Tournament select squad".
 Following the completion of the tournament, UEFA made comparisons to fellow Liverpool-born player Steven Gerrard and praised his "biting tackle" and a "fine range of passing to instigate attacks".

 Lundstram was named in the England squad that reached the quarter-final of the 2011 FIFA U-17 World Cup under John Peacock.
 He played in a total of four games.
 England were eliminated from the competition by Germany having knocked Argentina out in the round of 16.

 The 2011–12 season saw him play twice for Noel Blake's U18s, captaining the side to a win against Poland before he made another step-up to the U19s squad, again under Blake, as he helped England to qualify for the European Championship Finals in Estonia.
 The following month, Lundstram was called up to England U19 by Noel Blake once again.
 He scored the opening goal in a 2–1 victory over France in the final tournament.
 England reached the semi-final of the tournament and were eliminated from the competition by Greece.
 After the tournament, Lundstram captained the England U19 side for the first time, in a 3–0 win over Estonia U19.
 Lundstram scored again on 13 November 2012, in a 1–0 win over Finland U19.

 On 28 May 2013, he was named in manager Peter Taylor's 20-man squad for the 2013 FIFA U-20 World Cup.
 He made his debut on 16 June, in a 3–0 win in a warm-up game against Uruguay.
 This turned out to be his only appearance for the side, being an unused substitute for two more matches as England U20 were eliminated from the tournament.